jasper-zanjani/notes/win/azure.md

 Azure Activity Log                      | subscription level log that captures events from operational data to service health events for a subscription | [az-103.md](../sources/az-103.md): 119
 Application Insights                    | service that can provide __application metrics__, if enabled and if the applications have been instrumented | [az-103.md](../sources/az-103.md): 44
+Azure Automation                        | allows you to build __runbooks__ that execute commands or scripts Azure Backup                            | service that allows you to backup on-premises servers, cloud-based VMs, and virtualized workloads such as SQL Server and SharePoint to Microsoft Azure. | [AZ-103](../sources/az-103.md): 159
+Azure Backup Reports                    | provide data visualization from within Power BI from across Recovery Service vaults and Azure subscriptions to provide insight into backup activity | [AZ-103](../sources/az-103.md): 170
+Azure Backup Server                     | stand-alone service that is installed on a Windows Server operating system that stores backup data in a **Microsoft Azure Recovery Vault** | [AZ-103](../sources/az-103.md): 169
-Azure Automation                        | allows you to build __runbooks__ that execute commands or scripts Azure Data Box                          | device that Microsoft will send to you that allows you to copy your data to it and then ship back to Microsoft for upload to Azure | [az-103.md](../sources/az-103.md): 129
+Azure Data Box                          | device that Microsoft will send to you that allows you to copy your data to it and then ship back to Microsoft for upload to Azure | [az-103.md](../sources/az-103.md): 129
 Azure File Service                      | fully managed file share service that offers endpoints for __SMB__ (__CIFS__) protocol | [az-103.md](../sources/az-103.md): 147
+Azure File Sync                         | extends Azure File Service to allow on-premises file server to be extended to Azure | [AZ-103](../sources/az-103.md): 152
+Azure File Sync agent                   | software that needs to be deployed on every server to be added to an **Azure File Sync** group | [AZ-103](../sources/az-103.md): 152
 Azure Functions
 Azure Import and Export service         | allows you to ship data into or out of an Azure Storage account by physically shipping disks to an Azure datacenter | [az-103.md](../sources/az-103.md): 129
 Azure Key Vault                         | helps safeguard cryptographic keys and secrets used by cloud applications and services | [az-103.md](../sources/az-103.md): 114